 I'm so excited about the newest Barbie in my collection!
 I was having a not-so-great week, coming down with pneumonia.
 To cheer myself up, I looked at Barbies for sale on eBay lol!
 I came across a beautiful doll that the seller didn't know the name of.
 I was lucky this Barbie came across my search!
 I thought she was a perfect Yellowstone Kelley Barbie so I felt I scored, purchasing her for $150.
 When she arrived, I realized it wasn't Kelley.
 I blame in on my pneumonia brain, haha!

-I did some research and discovered that she is an early 70s #8587 TNT European Barbie - wow!
+I did some research and discovered that she is a #8587 TNT European Barbie - wow!
 She was also sold in Canada but the red-haired version was only sold in Europe.
-I have the red-haired European Barbie; she looks like a hybrid of Yellowstone Kelley and Malibu Barbie.
+I have the red-haired European Barbie (Italy); she looks like a hybrid of Yellowstone Kelley and Malibu Barbie.
 She has the Stacey head mold, wears a one-piece turquoise swimsuit (the same maillot 1971 Malibu Barbie wears), and bending legs.
 She was produced in several versions from 1971 - 1976, like this this doll.
 In 1974, she wore a yellow swimsuit.
 According to Stefanie Deutsch's book, "Barbie, the First 30 Years," the Barbie I purchased is worth $150 - but this value was given in 2003.
 I'm hoping she's worth more now!
 She came in blonde and red hair, the latter being hard-to-find.

 My doll came dressed in 1975's "A Busy Girl’s Ready-Set-Go Clothes! #7242."
 According to Mattel, Barbie® doll's bright crayon color mixers included striped tricot halter, long scarf, and knee socks.
 These pieces accented the woven yellow skirt and jacket with red stitching.
 The skirt had a yoke at the waist, and the jacket had pocket flaps placed vertically along stitch lines.
 The bottom was banded.
 Red woven knickers with an elasticized waist and yellow chunky shoes completed the look.